BlackPlatinum/zarinpal/README.md

     'Zarinpal' => BlackPlatinum\Zarinpal\Zarinpal::class,
 ],
 ```

 Then add your Merchant ID in .env like this:
 ```php
 MERCHANT_ID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
 ```
 In the end restart your server.
+(Also you can ignore adding merchant id to .env and use it in your
+source code with setMerchantId())

 How To Run:
 -----------